 - Keep your arms straight with just a slight bend in the elbow.

-Also, always start the movement at the side of the thigh.
+Always start the movement at the side of the thigh.
 Bringing the dumbbells in front of the body allows for more of a momentum swing and takes away from the stress placed on the delts.

-- With the kettlebells at your side, hinge at the waist and bend at the knee until you can pick them up.
+- With the dumbbells at your side, hinge at the waist and bend at the knee until you can pick them up.
 Remember to always lift with a nice flat back, neutral spine, and a tight core.